 In Your Community » King » Construction Projects »

-Puget Sound Energy natural gas public improvement project
+Puget Sound Energy natural gas projects

 Alaskan Way Viaduct and Seattle area projects

-Spring 2013 project updates
+Spring 2015 project updates

-- 12-inch natural gas main relocation project:
+12-inch natural gas main relocation project

 Seattle Department of Transportation